AutoVizz/DFAVisualizer/README.md

 ##### Note:
 - Firebase is considered configured when at least `VITE_FIREBASE_API_KEY` and `VITE_FIREBASE_PROJECT_ID` are set.
 - `VITE_GEMINI_API` is required for the AI summary panel.
 Create a cloudflare worker with cloudflare.worker and set `GEMINI_API_KEY` in the worker's environment variables.
+Then put the worker url here.

 ## Firebase Setup (Auth + Firestore)